 This technique allows surgeons to realign the bones on either side of the knee joint.
-While some might think that this complex procedure might not be worth the risks, truth is that technology does, in fact, make it much more manageable.
+While some might think that this complex procedure might not be worth the risks, the truth is that technology does make it much more manageable.

 Below, we will be exploring how.
 Remember that regardless of whether it is a simple osteotomy or a complex one such as the one we will be presenting, a preoperative planning tool allows orthopedic surgeons to gather all the information in a matter of seconds.

 Case study on how to perform a double knee osteotomy

 A 61-year-old man, non-smoker nor diabetic, with a previous proximal tibial trauma, presents crippling medial knee pain.

 This made him incapable of walking for more than 100 meters and had knee varus deformity but preserved his range of motion.

 After the x-ray is analyzed, the orthopedic surgeon thinks about a knee-high tibial osteotomy.

 However, he asks a colleague for a second opinion, as he is not familiar with such big deformities.
 The main concern is that the high tibial osteotomy for varus knee opening may be exaggerated.